antoniobrandaodesign/ab_boilerplate/README.md

 - Saved files will be compiled on the fly
 - Changes are injected in the browser automatically

+### gulp jade_dev
+- Compiles all Jade files in development mode: not minified

 ### gulp stylus_dev
 - Compiles all Stylus files in development mode: WITH source maps & not minified